dleehr/dplace-vagrant/README.md

     vagrant up

 This command takes a while - it's downloading a base virtual machine, installing software packages, loading D-PLACE from the git repo.

+Sometimes provisioning fails with `fatal: [192.168.111.222] => SSH encountered an unknown error during the connection.`.
+In this case simply retry with `vagrant provision`

 ## Running/developing D-PLACE